heat-lamp/2019-08-10-Python-course/README.md

-# 2019-08-10 Python programming crash course
+# Saturday 10th of August 10am - 4pm

-Python Programming Crash Course - Saturday 10th of August 10am - 4pm
+# Python programming crash course

 The 6 hour crash course is one of the best ways to get started with Python programming.

 [https://generalassemb.ly/education/python-programming-crash-course/melbourne/79206](link to General Assembly)